recetasdemama/wordpress/wp-content/plugins/newsletter-sign-up/readme.txt

 1. Upload the contents of newsletter-sign-up.zip to your plugins directory.
 1. Activate the plugin
 1. Specify your newsletter service settings.
-For more info head over to: [How to configure Newsletter Sign-Up](http://dannyvankooten.com/wordpress-plugins/newsletter-sign-up/)
+For more info head over to: [Newsletter Sign-Up for WordPress](http://dannyvankooten.com/wordpress-plugins/newsletter-sign-up/)
 1. That's all.
 Watch your list grow!
 1. Optional: Install [WYSIWYG Widgets](http://dannyvankooten.com/wordpress-plugins/wysiwyg-widgets/) if you want to be able to easily edit the widget's form text.